Australia to be sixth-biggest shareholder in AIIB

 It was launched in Beijing last year to support investment in Asia in transport, energy, telecommunications and other infrastructure.

-"Joining the AIIB presents Australia with great opportunities to work with our neighbors and largest trading partner to drive economic growth and jobs," a statement from Australia's Treasury and Foreign Affairs departments said.
+"Joining the AIIB presents Australia with great opportunities to work with our neighbours and largest trading partner to drive economic growth and jobs," a statement from Australia's Treasury and Foreign Affairs departments said.

 "The AIIB will work closely with the private sector, paving the way for Australian businesses to take advantage of the growth in infrastructure in the region."